 Flaxseed has been one of the most studied foods, with respect to possible relationships with breast cancer, although mainly in experimental studies in animals, although in a few clinical trials.
-It is rich in omega-3 fatty acids, α-linolenic acid, lignan and fibers.
-One of the main components of flaxseed are the lignans, of which 95% are composed of the DIGLUCOSID SECOISOLARICIRESINOL (SDG) predominant.
+It is rich in omega-3 fatty acids, α-linolenic acid, lignan and fibres.
+One of the main components of flaxseed is the lignans, of which 95% are composed of the DIGLUCOSID secoisolariciresinol (SDG) predominant.
 This lignan, the SDG is converted to enterolactone and enterodiol, both with antiestrogen activity and structurally similar to estrogen; so they can bind to cellular receptors, decreasing cell growth.
 Some studies have shown that the intake of omega-3 fatty acids is related to the reduction of the risk of breast cancer.
 In animal studies, it has been shown that α-linolenic acids are capable of suppressing the growth, size and proliferation of cancer cells and also of promoting cell death by breast cancer.
-Other studies in animals found that flaxseed intake combined with tamoxifen can reduce tumor size to a greater extent than with tamoxifen alone.
+Other studies in animals found that flaxseed intake combined with tamoxifen can reduce tumour size to a greater extent than with tamoxifen alone.
 In addition, some clinical trials showed that flaxseed may have an important role in decreasing the risk of breast cancer, mainly in postmenopausal women.
 More studies are needed, specifically clinical trials that can demonstrate the potential benefits of flaxseed in breast cancer in humans, but it is certainly promising.

-The nutrition of a cancer patient is not something with all my respects of oncologists, which is many times, to be cured in health, they recommend their patients to avoid all phytoestrogens if the cancer responds to hormones but from qualified nutritionists ..., however some phytoestrogens, such as those present in flax, despite being structurally similar to estrogens, bind to their receptors and act precisely as an antiestrogen, as can tamoxifen, in fact administering tamoxifen with flax seed breast tumors.
+The nutrition of a cancer patient is not something with all my respects of oncologists, which is many times, to be cured in health, they recommend their patients to avoid all phytoestrogens if cancer responds to hormones but from qualified nutritionists ..., however some phytoestrogens, such as those present in flax, despite being structurally similar to estrogens, bind to their receptors and act precisely as an antiestrogen, as can tamoxifen, in fact administering tamoxifen with flax seed breast tumours.

 On the metabolism of the seeds, after the ingestion of SDG lignans, the bacteria in the colon act by converting the lignan into mammalian lignans, enterolactone and enterodiol.
-These are structurally similar to estrogens, and have antioxidant activity and weak estrogenic action.
+These are structurally similar to estrogens and have antioxidant activity and weak estrogenic action.
 It also works as an antiestrogenic because its structure is very similar to the main form of estrogen, which allows its binding to cell receptors, which inhibits the growth of cancer cells.

 In our body, the active biological form of estrogen is estradiol, which is oxidized mainly in the liver to estrone, once again it wants to emphasize the importance of the digestive system, in which I include the liver in the hormonal system.
 Estrone can be converted into two metabolites with different biological effects: 2-hydroxyestrone (2OHE1) and 16α-hydroxyestrone (16OHE1).
 While the first has a small biological activity, the latter will increase the activity of estrogen, promoting cell proliferation (cancer cell growth) (study), so it is likely that women who produce more 16OHE1 have a higher risk of cancer of breast (study).
 Hence the importance of nutrigenomics and the ability to customize diets.